lytics/anomalyzer/EXAMPLES.md

 You can see that the CDF test was extremely sensitive to fluctuations, and makes it a bad test for this use case.
 Magnitude picked up the sharpest and largest peaks and drops in our data well.
 Our data never approached our 80% upper bound, but the fence test detected the dips to 0% that were made.
 We thought the ks and high rank tests did the best job of detecting unusual behavior, being a bit more informative than magnitude and fence.
 (Although, others may disagree and prefer the less detailed option.)

 Below we've shown the weighted mean of these two tests.
-The regions in red correspond to an anomalous probability greater than 90%, and greater than 99% on the first and second plot respectively.
+The regions in red correspond to an anomalous probability greater than 90% and 99%, on the first and second plot respectively.

 ![cpu_usage_weightedmean 90](https://cloud.githubusercontent.com/assets/6633242/4891900/944f2268-63ac-11e4-8b0c-ed80d8f5853a.png)